• Skip to main content

 • Use a spatula to spread the chocolate completely over the crackers.

-• Drop them randomly on top of the chocolate.
+• Drop spoonfuls of melted peanut butter randomly on top of the chocolate.

-• Run a wooden skewer or chopstick through the melted chocolate until you have lots of swirls and a beautiful marbled effect.
+• Run a wooden skewer or chopstick through the melted chocolate until you have lots of swirls and a beautiful swirled or marble effect.

 • Toss some sprinkles.

-• Place pan in the freezer for 30 minutes to allow the chocolate and peanut butter to set and harden.
+• Place pan in the fridge for 20-30 minutes to allow the chocolate and peanut butter to set and harden.

 • Flip the pan onto a table and remove the parchment paper and break the bark into random pieces.
-You can also use a knife to cut random pieces and enjoy!
+You can also use a knife to cut random shapes and enjoy!

 Notes